kunjgit/GameZone/Games/Beyblade/README.md

 ## **How to play? 🕹️**
 <!-- add the steps how to play games -->
-- To play the Beyblade game, click the "Player 1 Launch" button to launch Player 1's Beyblade, then wait for it to stop spinning and see if there's a collision, with the scores and stamina updated accordingly.
+- To play the Beyblade game, read the note written by clicking on "How to Play?" and then Click on "Play now" button then click the "Player 1 Launch" and "Player 2 Launch" button to launch Player 1's & 2's Beyblade, then wait for it to stop spinning and see if there's a collision, with the scores and stamina updated accordingly.

 <br>